 FOOTNOTE [5]

 William Samuel died in 1996.
 Prior to his death, a long time close friend and confidant, a woman by the name of Sandy Jones, was made Samuel's literary executor with full rights to all his works.
-Apparently it was through Jones, at least in her written works and most likely from converstaions with Samuel, that word of Samuel's interaction with Ramana surfaced publicly.
-The first quote presented is somewhat ambiguous and says nothing of Ramana --- and the way it is written it would be tough for it to be such:
+Apparently it was through Jones, at least in her written works and most likely from conversations with Samuel, that word of Samuel's interaction with Ramana surfaced publicly.
+In a book written by William Samuel himself and published in 1970 titled The Awareness of Self-Discovery, Samuel did write, as shown in the quote at the top of the footnote, albeit somewhat ambiguous and making no reference to Ramana, that he did meet with a teacher of note in India.

-"After leaving China" seems to indicate leaving China AFTER completion of his World War II service duties and having received his discharge, which would most likely would have occurred circa 1945 or 1946.
-The quote then jumps to Samuel's having had a week long stay in India with a guru he says later became world famous and that he was the first American to visit and sit in silence with him.
+Not only is there is no indication in the quote who the renowned teacher was, there is no mention if his visit to India was before, during or after completion of his World War II service duties and/or having received his discharge, which would most likely would have occurred circa 1945 or 1946.
+The quote simply indicates Samuel's having had a two week stay in India with a guru he says later became world famous and that he was the first American to visit and sit in silence with him.
 Threrein lies the rub relative to Ramana.
-The first American known to have visited Ramana was in 1928, and after that there were several prior to 1945-46 era.
+The first American known to have visited Ramana was in 1928, and after that there were several prior to 1945-46 era including the well documented and difficult to dispute visit and stay at the ashram by the American Guy Hague in 1938.

 "William visited Sri.
 Ramana Maharshi and was with him for about a week.
 When he was about 21 years of age in 1944 when he visited India while serving as an infantry captain in the US army during the second world war in China.
 When William left he realized that he had gained tremendous insight of Awareness."